Preparation & Research

 3. Basic goals your delegation wishes to achieve at this conference and general ideas on how they might be resolved

 Policy Statements (aka Position Papers): were adapted from the UNA-USA website www.una-usa.org.
 This is information outlining each delegation’s policies on one of the topics being discussed.
 These papers help delegates organize their ideas and share their foreign policy with the other delegates.
-This is due one week before the conference.
+This is due one week before the conference on February 28th, 2021.
 Your statement should be approximately 1.5 to 2 single-spaced pages, plus a works cited page.

 Policy Statement Format